- Freedom of Information Request reveals just two patients were seen by Exeter GIC, The Laurels in 2020

 “We have to listen to trans people.
 We have to help them.
 Right now, this section of society has been cut adrift from the NHS and abandoned.
 Anyone who tries to do something about it is shamed, silenced or worse.”

 As a comparison, during the same 12 month period GenderGP recorded the following:

 - New contacts to the service for advice on their gender – 5,109

 - Number of people starting medical treatment – 2,163

 - Number of patents then moved over to NHS care – 238

 Oakes continued: “When it comes to trans healthcare, sadly the NHS can in no way be considered a gold standard – indeed it is a long way off being so.
 The lack of education and training for UK doctors, nurses and counsellors has sadly left the care of a large number of patients in the hands of a small number of clinicians.
-This has had repercussions in terms of outdated protocols, failing standards and long waiting lists.
-As can be seen by the recently published outcome of the CQC review into the standards of care delivered by the UK provider of youth services.”
+This has had repercussions in terms of outdated protocols, failing standards and long waiting lists.”

 One solution, according to GenderGP’s website, is for gender care to be brought into Primary Care.
 GPs have all the expertise and knowledge of hormone manipulation needed to treat straightforward cases.
 The challenge is that they are not supported in doing so.
 Additional expertise can be delivered by gender specialist teams, such as those at GenderGP.

 Despite the NHS clearly stating that, ‘Gender specialists may be from many different clinical backgrounds, some specialising in mental health: psychologists, psychiatrists, counsellors or therapists, but they may also be GPs, endocrinologists, nurses etc.’ GPs do not know where they stand.